Learning from Supervision with Semantic and Episodic Memory: A Reflective Approach to Agent Adaptation: Discussion

 Our analysis has centered on the accuracy of different agentic learning strategies, but design choices also impact computational cost and the ability to incorporate ongoing supervision.
-Semantic memory typically requires greater training-time computation due to summarization or distillation, whereas episodic memory simply stores past experiences with minimal processing.
+Semantic memory requires additional cost and complexity over episodic memory.
 At inference time, however, semantic memory offers more readily applicable knowledge, while episodic memory relies on retrieval quality.
-This trade-off suggests that the optimal strategy may depend on the size of the supervised dataset and the frequency of inference—semantic memory may be better suited for frequent inference under sparse supervision, while episodic memory may be preferable when supervision is abundant and retrieval is reliable.
-Additional quantitative analysis can be found in the Appendix.
+This trade-off suggests that the optimal strategy may depend on the size of the supervised dataset and the frequency of inference---semantic memory may be better suited for frequent inference under sparse supervision, while episodic memory may be preferable when supervision is abundant and retrieval is reliable.

-An additional interesting direction for exploring model suggestibility is to disentangle how much a model’s behavior changes due to genuinely incorporating supervised signals into its internal beliefs versus merely adapting its responses to please the user.
+An additional interesting direction for exploring model suggestibility is to disentangle how much a model's behavior changes due to genuinely incorporating supervised signals into its internal beliefs versus merely adapting its responses to please the user.
 In our empirical study, we observed that models exhibited higher suggestibility scores when critiques were attributed to the user, compared to when the same critiques were believed to originate from the model itself or another model.
 This suggests that the perceived source of feedback plays a significant role in how seriously the model treats the signal, opening up opportunities to better understand and guide belief formation in interactive learning systems.